MSenden/lazar-poster/README.md

 # lazar-poster

 lazar-poster is a poster template that uses pandoc, pdflatex and beamer-poster to create scientific posters out of a \*.tex template and some markdown files.
 Markdown-files will be compiled to latex files by the makefile, before they are inserted into the beamerposter template.
-Markdown is much easier to edit for the textblocks and the *LaTeX* template provides a good posibility for positioning blocks and format posters.
+Markdown is much easier to edit for the textblocks and the *LaTeX* template provides a good possibility for positioning blocks and format posters.

 ## Usage